In Hebrew, the wedding ceremony is called “kiddushin,” which means holiness.

 Couples can learn more through reading The New Jewish Wedding by Anita Diamant, or Beyond Breaking the Glass, by Rabbi Nancy Weiner.
 All couples meet with the rabbi in preparation for their wedding, to discuss the ceremony and for pre-marital counselling and conversation.
 Temple’s beautiful sanctuary and intimate chapel are available, as well as our reception halls, and couples can engage the caterer and other service providers of their choice.
 We also extend membership to our newlyweds, to help forge a connection with our synagogue community.

-We encourage you to be in touch with our Membership and Lifecycle Coordinator and to have an initial meeting with our rabbi early in your planning.
+We encourage you to be in touch with our Community Engagement Director and to have an initial meeting with our rabbi early in your planning.